About the Architect

 Morrison’s personal involvement in fine art and craft informs his work in architecture, bringing an added dimension to the designs.
 Having created two respected galleries in Hawaii (the Foundry in Honolulu and the Volcano Art Center at Hawaii Volcanoes National Park) his awareness of the arts infuses his designs with and added dimension not often seen in contemporary work.
 With both galleries he demonstrated the “adaptive re-use” of historic buildings for exciting new purposes.

-With his talented support staff, Morrison works in a very close personal relationship with each client, stating that, “there no standard approaches, each project is client and site specific”.
-With a reverence for fine craftsmanship, Morrison works with a selected group of builders who understand his standards and follow through with all aspects of the design intentions.
+With his talented support staff, Morrison has worked in a very close personal relationship with each client, stating that, “there are no standard approaches, each project is client and site specific”.
+With a reverence for fine craftsmanship, Morrison worked with a selected group of builders who understand his standards and follow through with all aspects of the design intentions.